tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 * List of all indicators
 <a target = '_blank' href="https://api.tradingeconomics.com/indicators?c=guest:guest">/indicators</a>

+* Description of all indicators
+<a target = '_blank' href="https://api.tradingeconomics.com/indicators/descriptions?c=guest:guest">/indicators/descriptions</a>

 * List of indicators by country
 <a target = '_blank' href="https://api.tradingeconomics.com/country/united states?c=guest:guest">/country/{country}</a>